-Analysis was also conducted to evaluate impacts accumulating over the course of a 5-year period.
+An analysis was also conducted to evaluate impacts accumulating over the course of a 5-year period.
 The analysis assumed that all impacts would accumulate.
 In reality, some habitat would recover over time as soft substrates are dynamic systems and craters could refill.
-Areas of hard bottom and other sensitive habitats could be avoided using the Protective Measures Assessment Protocol.
-The total footprint for impacts from high explosives over the 5-year period would be approximately 44.2 acres.
-Of this, less than 0.6 percent of the total area of each habitat type (hard, intermediate, and soft) would be impacted, and less than 0.01 percent of hard bottom.
-Details of this analysis can be found in Appendix F (Military Expended Materials and Direct Strike Impact Analyses).
+The total footprint for impacts from high explosives over a 5-year period, based on a conservative scenario, would be approximately 44.0 acres.
+Of this, less than 0.03 percent of the total area of intermediate and soft bottom and less than 0.01 percent of hard bottom would be anticipated.
+Details of this analysis can be found in Appendix F (Military Expended Materials and Direct Strike Impact Analysis).

 Under Alternative 1, the areas of bottom habitat in the AFTT Study Area affected annually or over a 5-year period by in-water detonations for training activities would be a negligible portion of available bottom habitat.
 Training events that include seafloor detonations would be infrequent, the percentage of the Study Area affected would be small, and the disturbed areas are likely soft bottom areas that recover relatively quickly from disturbance.
-Therefore, underwater explosions under Alternative 1 would be limited to local and short-term impacts on habitat structure in the Study Area.
+Therefore, in-water explosions under Alternative 1 would mostly be limited to local and short-term impacts on habitat structure in the Study Area.